DavidPowell/OpenModes/doc/install.rst

 Upgrading to a Newer Version
 ----------------------------

+If you are using windows and are using the recommended Anaconda distribution, please upgrade your Anaconda distribution to python 3.5, if you haven't already.
+If you need to upgrade your python distribution, then just perform a fresh install of OpenModes as normal.

-It's usually a good idea to update all your other Python packages first with
+Otherwise, first update all your other Python packages with

     ``conda update --all``

-You can upgrade your installed version from the command-line, using the command
+You can upgrade your installed version of OpenModes from the command-line, using the command

     ``pip install --upgrade --no-deps openmodes``